Father Paul Spisak

 On April 26, 2017, Spisak arrived at the police station for further questioning and admitted to having the camera, recording the victim in the stall and then flushing the memory card.
 Spisak also admitted to police that he had a “sexual fixation with the male buttocks.”

-Spisak is currently alive and residing in the Pittsburgh, Pennsylvania area.
+Spisak is currently residing in the Pittsburgh, Pennsylvania area.